nmolivo/dataquest_eng/1_production_databases/README.md

 ### Debugging Postgres Queries (<a href = "https://github.com/nmolivo/dataquest_eng/blob/master/1_production_databases/08_debugging_queries.ipynb">08_debugging_queries</a>):
 ------
 This was a jam-packed mission.
 For starters, we learn the following commands:
-- `EXPLAIN` with `FORMAT json` to see how long it takes for commands to run
+- `EXPLAIN` with `FORMAT json` to see how long it takes for queries and commands to run
 - `ANALYZE` to see actual computing times, rather than relative ones seen in `EXPLAIN` (<a href = "https://www.postgresql.org/docs/9.3/static/sql-explain.html">more information</a>)

 We learn about the path of an SQL querie when we use `cur.execute()`; the `EXPLAIN` gives us insight on the Planner step (3).